The most important single thing is to focus obsessively on the customer. Our goal is to be earth’s most customer-centric company.

 Understanding Customer Value

 Creating viable and sustainable offerings requires a deep understanding of the customer’s perception of value.
 Consider a for-profit enterprise that has identified a customer problem that will cost them $800K to solve.
-If the customer perceives less than $800K in value from the solution, the organization will be unable to sell it a price that creates a viable offering.
+If the customer perceives less than $800K in value from the solution, the organization will be unable to sell it at a price that creates a viable offering.
 And even if the customer perceives more than $800K in value, suggesting the enterprise can make a profit, the solution may not be sustainable if the revenue is insufficient to fund new and ongoing work.

 There are two primary means by which a customer derives value from products and solutions, 1) reducing their costs and 2) increasing their revenue (Table 1).